Bike paths in Sydney: Liverpool to Parramatta T-way cycleways

-Shared paths run along the Liverpool-Parramatta T-way from Hoxton Park Road, Liverpool to Davis Road at Wetherill Park, connecting via Horsley Drive and Wetherill Park Reserve.
+Shared paths run along the Liverpool-Parramatta T-way from Hoxton Park Road, Liverpool to Davis Road at Wetherill Park, connecting via The Horsley Drive and Wetherill Park Nature Reserve.
 The path rejoins the T-Way at Victoria Street to Davis Road, Wetherill Park.
 There are connections to Prospect Creek cyclepath, Orphan School Creek cyclepath, Clear Paddock Creek cyclepath.
 Further towards Parramatta the path runs alongside Cumberland Highway to South Wentworthville then under the M4 and beside Jones Park to emerge beside Pitt Street to the heart of the Parramatta CBD and Parramatta Park.

 Much of the route is impaired by the numerous traffic light crossings, with one 4 km section from Stockland Mall to Davis Road through Wetherill Park having eight sets of traffic lights.
 By combining with the Lower Prospect Canal, the T-Way cycleway provides continuous off-road path from Hoxton Park to Parramatta.

-Parramatta to Liverpool Rail Trail Cycleway
+Parramatta to Liverpool Rail Trail cycleway

 There is a 25 km cycle path running mostly along the route of the rail line between Parramatta railway station and Liverpool railway station.
 Being mostly adjacent to the railway line there are very few road crossings or traffic lights.
 At the northern end the path passes under the railway line near Granville on a very narrow 1.5 m wide path and then follows back streets before becoming a proper off-road path near Merrylands.
 At Fairfield the trail passes through some commuter car parks (which are quiet on weekends) and traverses a short section of road.
 Near Canley Vale there is a complicated section that crosses two railway bridges and two roads in the space of 100 metres (or less).
 Overall, across its 25 km length the path is of a fairly high standard, but on weekday evenings the path tends to become overwhelmed with pedestrians.
 A 6.5 km extension to this trail is to head south from Liverpool Station to the cycleway on Speed St where you soon will join the shared path to the Casula railway station.
 Cross the railway line at the station and head further south to Glenfield station on the shared path.
 The path follows the Georges River and passes the Casula Powerhouse.